 To accommodate individual fragment acknowledgement, a fragment validation sequence (FVS) is included with each fragment.
 The recipient uses the FVS and fragment number to determine which fragments of the sequence have been received correctly and which are missing.
-The I-ACK reports the status of one or more received fragments.
-The FVS is described in (xref).
+The FVS is described in 5.4.1.2.